-If offers high-definition, and 2,200 projector lumens for outdoor use.
-It’s also affordable, very simple to use with a plug and play set-up, and is truly portable.
+It offers high-definition, and 2,200 projector lumens for outdoor use.
+It’s also affordable, very simple to use with a plug-and-play set-up, and is truly portable.

 Best Lumens for Projectors at Larger Outdoor Events

 My advice is to go for a projector with more than 4,000 lumens.
-This is powerful enough for most commercial or corporate outdoor events, where you are using screens of 16 foot wide.
+This is powerful enough for most commercial or corporate outdoor events, where you are using screens 16 feet wide.